boostercloud/kyc-example/README.md

 1. Number of files created and number of files changed/deleted.
 2. Number of functions/classes refactored.
 3. Lines of code added and lines of code deleted.
+4. Imported Files: Increase of imports (new imports - removed imports)
-4. Explicit Links: Number of explicit calls added/changed to constructors/functions from a different file.
+5. Function calls: Number of explicit calls added/changed to functions imported from a different file.

 We will also summarize the changes and share impressions for each iteration, and you will find a conclusion at the end of this document.
 Each iteration will be pushed in a separate commit to ease detailed inspection of the work made, and allowing others to reach their own conclusions.